ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

     Where

-    `PROJECT` is the namespace where the LogDNA pods run.
+    `PROJECT` is the namespace where the logging pods run.
 Set this value to **ibm-observe**.

-    `INGESTION_KEY` is the ingestion key for the LogDNA instance where you plan to forward and collect the cluster logs.
+    `INGESTION_KEY` is the ingestion key for the logging instance where you plan to forward and collect the cluster logs.
 To get the ingestion key, see [Get the ingestion key through the IBM Log Analysis with logging UI](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-ingestion_key).

 ### Step 3.
 Enable virtual routing and forwarding (VRF)